 My very first camellias were the always classic camellia japonica “Pink Perfection” and camellia japonica “Kramer’s Supreme.”
 I entered them in my local American Camellia Society show one year and I caught the camellia bug.
 From that show I brought home two new varieties of camellia japonica “Mrs. Baldwin Wood” and “Happy Birthday.”
 About that same time, I also added a new hedge of camellia japonica “Seafoam” to the newly constructed stacked stone bordered area just outside The Shade Garden.
 A few months later I ordered a couple of camellia japonica “Moonlight Bay” and a “Tudor Baby.”

 I only have one hedge of camellia sasanquas, but they are about two years old now and look amazing.
-They’re from the Southern Living plant collection and are found under the name “October Magic Ruby”.
-I will definitely be adding more from this collection when I am able to rework the entrance gardens.
+They’re from the Southern Living Plant Collection and are found under the name “October Magic Ruby”.
+I was also gifted a camellia vernalis “Christmas Carol” from the same collection.
+I will definitely be adding more from the Southern Living Plant Collection when I am able to rework the entrance gardens.

 A couple of years ago I visited The Middle Georgia Camellia Association’s annual show and, of course, had to have some new varieties.
 I brought home camellia japonica “Deep Purple Dream”, “Grape Soda” and the coveted “Black Magic.”
 Some of these I have added to the gardens, while a couple I have growing in large containers.